-- By Private ferries: They connect only Port Blair, Havelock, and Neil island.
+- Private ferries: They connect only Port Blair, Havelock, and Neil island.
 A one-way trip takes about 60 minutes to 90 minutes to reach the respective islands.
 The kinds of cruises available are Makruzz, Coastal Cruise, Green Ocean and Makruzz Gold.
 These ferries run on a daily basis providing easy accessibility to the islands.
-Book ferries here.
+Read more about Ferries in Andaman here.

 - Helicopter: Port Blair is connected to Havelock, Diglipur, Hutbay in Little Andaman and Neil Island.

 - By Road: Only North Andaman that consists of Baratang, Rangat, Mayabunadar, and Diglipur are connected by the Andaman Trunk Road (ATR) from Port Blair.

 Sightseeing in Port Blair is dominated by historical sites and museums.
 A few beautiful beaches exist but mostly outside the city.

 The most popular places to visit are:

 - Cellular Jail

 - Ross island with sound and light show